DantuluriMahima/Pandas_Sleepless2.0/README.md

         npm start
         ```

-5. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:3000`.

 ## Usage
 - **Home Page:** The landing page where users can access all features of the application.
-- **Emergency Contacts:** Provides quick access to emergency numbers for doctors and ambulances.
 - **Login Page:** Allows users to log in as either students or admins.
     - **Student Login:** Use roll number `220010034` and password `mongoose`.
     - **Admin Login:** Use roll number `1` and password `1`.